commonwealth-of-puerto-rico/libre/libre/docs/topics/LQL.rst

 ``fields=<list of fields to return>``

 Return only the fields specified.

-Works only for single level element collections (multilevel dot and index notations not yet supported).
+**Note**: Works only for single level element collections (multilevel dot and index notations not yet supported).

 Coming soon